-Millers Inc. is your local window installer offering a wide range of replacement window styles and colors to match with your home’s unique style and fit comfortably within your budget.
-We strive to maintain positive relationships with the industry’s best window manufacturers so we can offer you the best quality materials, products and warranties.
+Millers Inc. is your local window installer offering a wide range of replacement windows in many styles and colors to match with your home’s unique style and fit comfortably within your budget.
+We strive to maintain positive relationships with the industry’s best window manufacturers so we can offer you the best quality materials, products, and warranties.
 Millers strives to always provide you with only the best, including the best customer service.
-We will work with you to make sure the installation process goes smoothly and offer you peace of mind.
+We will work with you to make sure the window installation process goes smoothly and offer you peace of mind.

-Whatever the reasoning behind your decision to get replacement windows, whether it be for aesthetic purposes, greater energy efficiency or simply greater comfort, Millers can help you through the process.
-For more information on window replacement from Millers, call us or fill out the form below to schedule a free estimate.
+Whatever the reasoning behind your decision to get new home windows, whether it be for aesthetic purposes, greater energy efficiency or simply greater comfort, Millers can help you through the process.
+For more information on residential window replacement services from Millers, call us or fill out the form below to schedule a free estimate.

 Signs Your Windows Need Replacement

 If you’re thinking about replacing your windows but aren’t sure if your windows need replacing just yet, take a look at this list we put together of signs to watch out for that it’s probably time to replace your windows.

-4 Signs that your windows may need to be replaced:
+4 Signs that your residential windows may need to be replaced:

 - Your windows are difficult to open and close – If your windows are difficult to open and close this could be a sure sign that it is time to replace them.
 When windows are new they glide easily on their hinges or rollers allowing for smooth operation.
 As windows age (and especially with poor maintenance) friction begins to build in the mechanics that allow your windows to open and close.
 If you are having this problem, and it can not be resolved with cleaning, it is probably time to think about a window replacement.